 3.13.1 At the time of the 2011 Census there were 79,835 households in the borough.
 This represents an increase of approximately 3,735 homes over the 2011 figure, which already reported an increase of just over 3,000 on the 1991 figure.
-The London-wide Strategic Housing Land Availability Assessment and Housing Capacity Study 2009 (SHLAA/HCS) informed the new London Plan (2011) and proposed a new annual target for the borough of 245 homes per annum for 2011 - 2021.
+The London Plan (2015) sets out the average annual minimum housing supply targets for each borough until 2025.
+These targets are informed by the need for housing as evidenced by the GLA's 2013 Strategic Housing Market Assessment (SHMA)43 and London's housing land capacity as identified through its 2013 Strategic Housing Land Availability Assessment (SHLAA)44 As a minimum the Council need to provide an extra 3,150 homes over the next ten years or a target of 315 homes per annum.
+The Council has identified a potential 1849 units over a 5 year period, which is 274 units more than the target supply in the Further Alterations to the London Plan.

-Net additional dwellings 2001/2002 to 2011/12
+Net additional dwellings 2003/2004 to 2013/14